EmadMohDev/pwa_demo/README.md

 # Purpose

--In this article, we are going to build a PWA  ( Progressive Web App ) from scratch with HTML, CSS, and JavaScript
+-we are going to build a PWA  ( Progressive Web App ) from scratch with HTML, CSS, and JavaScript